Starting today, we're rolling out Marquee to all teams in the U.S. through a new campaign management tool in Spotify for Artists.

 Alt-pop singer-songwriter beabadoobee released her debut album, Fake It Flowers, in fall 2020.
 Using Marquee to help promote Fake It Flowers, beabadoobee’s team at her label Dirty Hit targeted listeners who had recently discovered her music but wouldn’t necessarily be familiar with her as an artist.
 As a result, 40% of Marquee listeners who streamed the promoted album saved a track to their library or added one to a personal playlist, for a total of just over 100,000 saves and playlist additions.

 If you're interested in using Marquee to target audiences in three dozen markets, including Brazil, France, Germany, Mexico, the United Kingdom, and the United States, and you have an eligible new release, you can do so via the Spotify for Artists dashboard.
 See the complete Marquee targeting list here.
-If your team is based in the U.S., Australia, or the U.K. but you don't see the Campaigns tab, set your billing country to the U.S., Australia, or the U.K. to get added to the beta.
+If your team is based in the U.S., Canada, Australia, or the U.K. but you don't see the Campaigns tab, set your billing country to the U.S., Canada, Australia, or the U.K. to get added to the beta.